alexbarkin/Sumo-Bot/README.md

 # Sumo-Bot
-Code for a sumoBut competition written in ArduinoC
+Code for a Sumo-Bot competition written in ArduinoC